Two Way Radios Used In Construction

 • Unsafe situations resolved quickly

-• Long battery life for when away from site office
+• Long battery life for when away from the site office

 Types of Two Way Radios for Construction: